Class Certification After Dukes, Bayer and Halliburton Rulings

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will analyze three key Supreme Court rulings—Dukes,Bayer and Halliburton—and their impact on current class certification jurisprudence.
+This CLE course will analyze three key Supreme Court rulings—Dukes,Bayer and Halliburton—and their impact on current class certification jurisprudence.
 The panel will discuss how plaintiff and defendant counsel can best leverage or overcome the impact of these rulings in certification proceedings.

 - Wal-Mart v.
 Dukes